thedoggybrad/Frame-Blocker-Filter/README.md

 <br>
 •Statically CDN: https://cdn.statically.io/gh/thedoggybrad/Frame-Blocker-Filter/main/All.txt
 <br>
-•Frame Blocker Filter's CDN: https://cdn-frameblockerfilter.pages.dev/All.txt
+•Frame Blocker Filter's CDN (Recommended): https://cdn-frameblockerfilter.pages.dev/All.txt
 <br>
 ## More About Frame Blocker Filter
 Do you want no Frames??, like Iframes, Javascript frames and HTML frames that may contain trackers and even Ads.
 Use one of the variations of this filter right now.